-The Marywood painting program’s diverse faculty of working artists ensures a broad range of ideas and approaches to painting, and individual attention to identify and cultivate your particular interests and strengths.
-You will gain expertise in the conceptual and technical aspects of the medium, and knowledge that will help you navigate the intricacies and opportunities of the profession.
-Our graduates have been accepted into highly competitive MFA painting programs including: Parsons School of Design, Maryland Institute College of Art, New York Studio School, Pennsylvania Academy of Fine Art, and the Burren College of Art in Ireland.
+The Marywood painting track’s diverse faculty of working artists ensures personal attention to identify and cultivate your particular interests and strengths.
+You will gain expertise and knowledge that will help you navigate the intricacies and opportunities of the profession, and the world at large.

-Foundation and intermediate courses are designed to develop and refine your perceptual and technical abilities.
-Classes focus on problems of pictorial construction and color theory through direct observation of still life, landscape, and the figure.
-Later, you're encouraged to engage in a more personal exploration of the conceptual and material possibilities of painting, driven by your own affinities and imagination.
+Foundation and intermediate courses are designed to develop your perceptual and technical abilities.
+Classes focus on composition and color through direct observation of still life, landscape, and the figure.
+Later, you're encouraged to engage in a more personal exploration of the possibilities of painting, driven by your own affinities and imagination.

-At the advanced level, faculty-to-student interaction is primarily one-on-one as you develop more focused interests and a more concise and personal visual vocabulary.
-Painting majors work in semi-private partitioned studios, to develop the processes and deep commitment that will translate into successful professional practice.
-Studio work is supported by regular group critiques and periodic faculty reviews.
-Frequent trips to galleries and museums in New York City, and an ongoing program of distinguished visiting artists foster an active dialogue with contemporary and historical art and artists.
+At the advanced level, faculty-to-student interaction is primarily one-on-one as you develop a more focused visual vocabulary.
+Painting track students and painting minors work in semi-private partitioned studios, and studio work is supported by regular group critiques and periodic faculty reviews.
+Frequent trips to galleries and museums in New York City, and an ongoing program of distinguished visiting artists foster an active dialogue with contemporary and historical art.

 Download the course sequence sheet for a breakdown of classes each semester.

-Painting majors are encouraged to apply for a semester of study abroad at Studio Art Centers International (SACI) in Florence, Italy.
-This unique program provides a first-hand experience of the richness of cultural history and the global nature of art activity.
+Painting students are encouraged to apply for a semester of study abroad at Studio Art Centers International (SACI) in Florence, Italy.